laruss/clipboard-image-uploader/readme.md

 2. **Set up a Virtual Environment:**

-   Python 3.12 is recommended for this project.
+   Python 3.12 is highly recommended for this project.

    ```bash
    cd <your-repo-folder>